EmilianoMora/BIO302_SPRING2023_PRACTICAL4/Instructions_practical4.md

 ```
 GENOME.class <- readVCF("~/DIRECTORY_YOU_HAVE_THE_FILE/merged_allpops_biallelic_mac_TR_SK_CH_pve001_10mb.vcf.gz",numcols=10, tid="pve_haplotypeT_001", from=1, to=10000000, approx=FALSE, out="", parallel=FALSE, gffpath=FALSE)
+#the *vcf.gz.tbi file needs to beon the same folder.
+THis file is the index of teh vcf.gz file and helps the program find information more efficiently.
 ```

 Note that the program will require a binary-compressed VCF file (*vcf.gz) and its index (*vcf.gz.tbi) in the same directory and that one needs to specify the chrosome (tid="pve_haplotypeT_001").